Loretta991/Openai-Setup-Guide/Automated Github Upload .md

 ### **🔹 Option 3: Upload via Terminal (Still Manual but Faster)**

-If you prefer a quick terminal command without debugging Git scripts, follow these:

-bash
-`cd ~/Desktop/YourGitHubRepo # Replace with your actual repo folder name mv ~/Desktop/ElleGreyLLC/PDF_Exports/*.pdf . # Move PDFs to the repo git add . git commit -m "Uploaded formatted PDFs" git push origin main # Change 'main' to your actual branch if needed`
+If you prefer a quick terminal command without debugging Git scripts, follow these: bash cd ~/Desktop/YourGitHubRepo # Replace with your actual repo folder name mv ~/Desktop/ElleGreyLLC/PDF_Exports/*.pdf . # Move PDFs to the repo git add . git
----

 ### **📌 Why Manual Upload is a Good Choice**